e-im/ece298a/docs/info.md

-## Project: Verilog Mandelbrot Fractal Generator for TinyTapeout
+## How it Works

 This project implements a Mandelbrot set Fractal Generator with VGA output capability.
 The system generates real-time Mandelbrot set visualizations by computing the mathematical iteration for each pixel coordinate.

-### How it works

-The system operates as a pipelined process synchronized to a pixel clock to generate the video signal.
+The user is able to change the view of the set with the IO pins.

-1.  **Clocking**: The top module `tt_um_fractal` takes a 50MHz system clock uses a clock divider to produce a 25MHz pixel clock required for a 640x480 @ 60Hz VGA signal.
+1.  **Clocking**: The top module `tt_um_fractal` takes a 50MHz system clock and uses a clock divider to produce a 25MHz pixel clock required for the VGA signal generation module.

 2.  **VGA Timing**: The `vga` module uses the 25MHz clock to generate standard VGA synchronization signals (`hsync`, `vsync`) and keeps track of the current pixel coordinates being drawn (`hpos`, `vpos`).
 It also outputs an `active` signal, which is high only when the beam is within the visible 640x480 display area.
 This is used to synchronize the mandelbrot pixel calculation.